josephaxisa/henry/readme.md

 <a name="output_to_file"></a>
 #### Output to File
 Using the `--output` option allows you to specify a path and a file to save the results to.
-When combined with `--plain` the header and format lines will be suppressed.
+When combined with `--plain` the format lines will be suppressed.
 Example usage:

-    $ henry vacuum models --plain --output=unused_explores.txt
+    $ henry vacuum models --plain --output=unused_explores.csv

-saves the results to *unused_explores.txt* in the current working directory.
+saves the results to *unused_explores.csv* in the current working directory.

 <a name="pulse_cmd"></a>
 ### Pulse Command